Distributions and Euler systems for the general linear group: Comparison lemmas

 We define essentially $\frU$-small category below.
 A set is called $\frU$-small if it is isomorphic to an element of $\frU$.
 A category $\cC$ is said to be $\frU$-small if the set of morphisms of $\cC$ is $\frU$-small (\cite[TeX Exp I 1.0 footnote]{SGA4}.
 A category $\cC$ is a $\frU$-category if for any pair $x,y$ of objects of $\cC$, the set $\Hom_\cC(x,y)$ is $\frU$-small. \begin{defn} A category $\cC$ is essentially $\frU$-small if $\cC$ is a $\frU$-category and $\cC$ is equivalent to a $\frU$-small category. \end{defn}

 {($\frU$-$\mathrm{Ens}$)\,} Let \Usets denote the category of sets that belong to $\frU$.
 Let $\cC$ be a category.
 By a presheaf on $\cC$, we mean a contravariant functor from $\cC$ to \Usets.
+We note that if $\cC$ is an essentially $\frU$-small category, then $\Presh(\cC)$ is a $\frU$-category.

 We let $\Presh(\cC)$ denote the category of presheaves on $\cC$.
 For a $\frU$-category $\cC$, there is the fully faithful Yoneda embedding

 which sends an object $X\in \Obj(\cC)$ to the presheaf that $X$ represents.
 For a presheaf $F$ on $\cC$ and an object $X$ of $\cC$, we let

 denote the isomorphism inverse to that given in \cite{SGA4}.